gakowalski/alternative-interpreters/README.md

 * [1] KHAN, Sher Ali; MAFFEIS, Sergio.
 A Comparative Study of PHP Dialects.
 2015.
 * [2] ADAMS, Keith, et al. The hiphop virtual machine.
 In: Proceedings of the 2014 ACM International Conference on Object Oriented Programming Systems Languages & Applications.
 2014. p.
 777-790.
 * [3] OTTONI, Guilherme.
 HHVM JIT: A Profile-guided, Region-based Compiler for PHP and Hack.
 In: Proceedings of the 39th ACM SIGPLAN Conference on Programming Language Design and Implementation.
 2018. p.
 151-165.
+* [4] TATSUBORI, Michiaki, et al. Evaluation of a just-in-time compiler retrofitted for PHP.
+ACM Sigplan Notices, 2010, 45.7: 121-132.